azer/just-a-browserify-server/README.md

 })
 ```

 This will browserify index.js and serve your app with a customized main HTML file.
+See [indexhtml](http://github.com/azer/indexhtml) for more options.